ETH-Unity/.github/profile/README.md

 - Example calls: `eth_blockNumber`, `eth_getBalance`, or smart contract methods.

 ### 4. Response Handling
-- Blockchain responses are processed directly by the WebGL client or routed through the Unity server for game logic synchronization.
+- Blockchain responses are processed directly by the WebGL client or routed through the Unity server for logic synchronization.

 ---